phuse-org/SENDConform/pages/conform/conform_shacl_shapes.md

 1. A screen failure ( `armcd=SCRNFL`)
 2. Not assigned to a treatment arm ( `armcd=NOTASSGN`)

 Here we encounter another problem in the SDTM data model.
-Screen Failures and Subjects not assigned to a treatment arm are indicated as values `SCRNFL` and `NOTASSGN` in the SDTM column `armcd` that indicates the treatment arm.
-But subjects are never randomized to SCRNFL or NOTASSGN arms.
-A solution to this modeling error is to model the rule that describes when SCRNFL and NOTASSGN are assigned.
+SEND data identifies screen failures as `armcd='SCRNFL'` and subjects not assigned to a treatment arm as `armcd='NOTASSGN'`. `armcd` implies it contains values indicating the treatment arm, yet values `SCRNFL` and `NOTASSGN` identify subjects who were  never assigned to a treatment arm!
+The data model must change to model these cases without ambiguity.

-<font class='.h3NoTOC'>NOTASSGN</font>

-`armcd` has the value `NOTASSGN` when there is no randomization outcome.
-The data conversion process attempts to create the randomization triple as:

-<font class='code'>Randomization_########  code:outcome <font class='missing'>NO OBJECT</font></font>

-The triple is not created due to the missing data for the Object.

-The triples for a NOTASSGN subject appear as:

-<font class='toBeAdded'> ADD TRIPLES </font>

 <font class='.h3NoTOC'>SCRNFL</font>

-Screen Failures are different from NOTASSGN in that they had an eligibility determine outcome deeming them ineligible for the study (eligibility = FALSE).
+Screen Failures had an eligibility assessment with an outcome that deemed the subject ineligible for the study (eligibility = FALSE).

 Triples would appear similar to:

-<font class='toBeAdded'> UPDATE WILL VALID EXAMPLE</font>
 <pre class='data'>
-cj16050:EligibilityDetermination_2
+cj16050:EligibilityDetermination_XXXXXX
   rdf:type     study:EligibilityDetermination ;
-  skos:prefLabel "Eligibility Determination 2" ;
-  code:outcome false .
+  code:outcome code:RuleOutcome_FALSE .

 cj16050:Randomization_2
   rdf:type study:Randomization ;